nishanj2020/cpfct/README.md

 ### Mission
 Inform CT citizens about public policy by researching and communicating its impact.
-Citizens Policy Forum of Connecticut, Inc is a 501(c)(3) organization.